ory-legacy/a2id-to-uid/README.md

 a2id-to-uid
 ================

-A [http://golang.org/](Go lang) webservice for mapping athene2 uuids to ory uids.
+A [Go lang](http://golang.org/) webservice for mapping athene2 uuids to ory uids.

 ## Running